herrkraatz/react-styling/README.md

 # React Styling

-This tutorial shall show fundamentally, what styling patterns are possible, and help making a decision easier about which styling pattern (strategy) to take.
+This tutorial shall demonstrate, which styling patterns are possible - to make a decision easier about which styling pattern (strategy) to take.

 Thoughts: